Rhodes-CS-Department/comp241-sp23/project1/index.md

 ## How to turn in your code

-Upload the following files to Canvas:
+Go to Project 1 on Canvas, and upload the following files to Canvas:

 - `SquareBug.java`
 - `MazeWorld.java`
 - `Mouse.java`